 Q: How am I billed for using managed workflows?

-A: There is no additional charge for using managed workflows.
-Depending on your workflow configuration, you are billed for use of Amazon S3, Amazon EFS, and AWS Lambda.
+A: You are billed for Decrypt workflow step based on the amount of data you decrypt using PGP keys.
+There is no other additional charge for using managed workflows.
+Depending on your workflow configuration, you are also billed for use of Amazon S3, Amazon EFS, AWS Secrets Manager and AWS Lambda.

 AWS Transfer Family provides a fully managed service, reducing your operational costs to run file transfer services.